 Also, the Webamp player comes with a bunch of default music.
 You can remove them by clicking REM > REM ALL, but bear in mind that each time the page is reloaded, the songs will return.

-Above, then, you can see that we have the equalizer, the buttons for play, pause, skip, etc. Everything needed to have a pleasant music experience is located here, and that’s great.
+Above, you can see that we have the equalizer, as well as buttons for play, pause, skip, etc. Everything needed for a pleasant music experience is located here, which is great.

-We should point out that it is possible to playback tracks from Dropbox, something that is not possible on Winamp.
+We should point out that it is possible to playback tracks from Dropbox, which is not possible with Winamp.

 Is it worth using Webamp